dhis2/dhis2-docs/src/developer/web-api/data.md

 </adx>
 ```

-### The adx root element
+### The ADX root element

-The adx root element has only one mandatory attribute, which is the
+The ADX root element has only one mandatory attribute, which is the
 *exported* timestamp.
-In common with other adx elements, the schema is
+In common with other ADX elements, the schema is
 extensible in that it does not restrict additional application specific
 attributes.

-### The group element
+### The ADX group element

-Unlike dxf2, adx requires that the datavalues are grouped according to
+Unlike dxf2, ADX requires that the datavalues are grouped according to
 orgUnit, period and dataSet.
 The example above shows a data report for
 the "(TB/HIV) VCCT" dataset from the online demo database.
 This example
 is using codes as identifiers instead of dhis2 uids.
 Codes are the
-preferred form of identifier when using adx.
+preferred form of identifier when using ADX.

-The orgUnit, period and dataSet attributes are mandatory in adx.
+The orgUnit, period and dataSet attributes are mandatory in ADX.
 The
 group element may contain additional attributes.
 In our DHIS2
 implementation any additional attributes are simply passed through to
 the underlying importer.
 This means that all attributes which currently
 have meaning in dxf2 (such as completeDate in the example above) can
-continue to be used in adx and they will be processed in the same way.
+continue to be used in ADX and they will be processed in the same way.

-A significant difference between adx and dxf2 is in the way that periods
+A significant difference between ADX and dxf2 is in the way that periods
 are encoded.
-Adx makes strict use of ISO8601 and encodes the reporting
+ADX makes strict use of ISO8601 and encodes the reporting
 period as (date|datetime)/(duration).
 So the period in the example above
 is a period of 1 month (P1M) starting on 2015-06-01.
 So it is the data
 for June 2015.
 The notation is a bit more verbose, but it is very